n-szulc/VesiCounter/README.md

 # Output

-Quantification results as well as selected parameters will be saved in `VesiCounter/outputs_summmary/` as csv files with the timestamp and name appropriate to analysis type.
+Quantification results as well as analysis parameters will be saved in `VesiCounter/outputs_summmary/` as csv files with the timestamp and name appropriate to analysis type.

 <p align="center">
 <img src="docs/README_pics/sample_output.png" width="700" />
 </p>

-**Fig. 2.** Sample quantification result along with selected analysis parameters.
+**Fig. 2.** Sample vesicles with components quantification results along with analysis parameters.

 Runing VesiCounter with `Save: Yes` parameter, as described in detail in Jupyter Notebook, will save all images copies to appropriate directory; detected vesicles will be marked as yellow circles, so user may visually inspect the results and optimize detection parameters.